-In the event of a large-scale emergency such as a major wildfire or earthquake, individuals and neighborhood groups in and around Oakland may need to depend on information and assistance from other nearby neighborhoods.
+In the event of a large-scale emergency such as a major wildfire, earthquake or flood, individuals and communities such as neighborhood groups, CERT teams, apartment residents, organizations and hubs in and around Oakland may need to depend on information and assistance from others nearby.
 However, cellular, internet and landline phone communications may be overloaded or disrupted.
-Two-way radio service though, such as the General Mobile Radio Service (GMRS), can enable effective communications between neighborhood groups when other means are unavailable.
+2-way radio service though, such as the General Mobile Radio Service (GMRS), can facilitate effective voice communications when other means are unavailable.

 GENOAK (GMRS Emergency Network – Oakland) is the GMRS radio network service created by OCP&R to serve all of Oakland and surrounding communities before, during and after a disaster.
-An Oakland-based GMRS repeater greatly increases the ability for neighborhood-to-neighborhood communications using GMRS radios.
-Access to this repeater is being provided to OCP&R by the NCGUG/Northern California GMRS Users Group.
+An Oakland-based GMRS repeater greatly increases the ability for area-wide communications using GMRS radios.
+Use of this repeater is provided to GENOAK by the Northern California GMRS Users Group (NCGUG).

 Thanking Berkeley’s BeCERTAINN GMRS radio program and its founders for their guidance and support.